minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Percentage of Criminal Cases Go to Trial in Minnesota?

-The Minnesota District Court is the general trial court in the state.
+The Minnesota District Court is the state's general trial court.
 According to the Minnesota Judicial Branch Annual Report of 2018, the court recorded 68,665 statewide criminal case filings.
-Typically, 95% of the majority of felony and misdemeanor convictions in the state are from plea bargains and not criminal court trials.
-Plea bargains provide an alternative to trial and allow defendants to enter a guilty plea in exchange for reduced charges and lesser sentences.
+Typically, 95% of felony and misdemeanor convictions in the state are from plea bargains, not criminal court trials.
+Plea bargains provide an alternative to trial bargains, allowing defendants to enter a guilty plea in exchange for reduced charges and lesser sentences.

 When Does a Criminal Defendant Have the Right to a Trial?